Peppernuts (Pfeffernusse Cookies)

 Ingredients

-- 2 1/2 tsp anise extract (this is traditional in this recipe, but can be left out if you do not like anise.
-I have made them without several times and they are still delicious)
+- 2 ½ teaspoons anise extract, this is traditional for this recipe but can be left out if you do not like anise

-- 1/2 tsp ground cardamom or clove (clove is more traditional, but I prefer the flavor of cardamom)
+- ½ teaspoon ground cardamom or clove, clove is more traditional, but I prefer the flavor of cardamom

 Instructions

-- In the bowl of a stand mixer fit with a paddle attachment, or in a large bowl with a hand mixer, cream together the butter and brown sugar until light and fluffy.
-About 3 minutes.
+- In the bowl of a stand mixer fit with a paddle attachment or in a large bowl with a hand mixer, cream together the butter and brown sugar (300 grams/ 1 ½ cups) until light and fluffy.
+Scrape down the bowl periodically.
+This will take about 3 minutes.

-- Add the flour into the dough and mix just until it is incorporated.
-You do not want to mix for a long time, just until the flour is incorporated in.
+- Add the flour (420 grams (3 ½ cups) into the bowl and mix just until it is incorporated.
+Do not over-mix.

-- Press the dough out to about 1" thick and wrap in plastic wrap.
+- Remove the dough from the bowl and place on a piece of plastic wrap.
+Press it down to about 1 inch (2.5 cm) thick and wrap it up.
 Chill the dough in the refrigerator for at least 30 minutes and up to 3 days.

 Notes